crescat-io/saloon-sdk-generator/README.md

 Start by creating a custom parser class that implements the `Crescat\SaloonSdkGenerator\Contracts\Parser` interface.

-There are 2 ways to initialize a Parser, the first one is through the constructor, which will receive the filePath specified when running `./codegen generate:sdk {FILE_PATH}`.
+There are two ways to initialize a Parser.
+The first one is through the constructor, which will receive the filePath specified when running `./codegen generate:sdk {FILE_PATH}`.

 Example: